binitdatta/rollingstone-debug-tool-verbose-demo/README.md

 # Functional Description : We have two APIs here.

   # A. rolligstone-debug-tool-verbose-demo-department-employee-rest-api - No surprise Spring Boot REST API
-  # B. rollingstone-debug-tool-verbose-demo-department-employee-client-api - Client REST API Calling the REST Service and equiped with the verbose feature.
+  # B. rollingstone-debug-tool-verbose-demo-department-employee-client-api - Client REST API Calling the REST Service and equipped with the verbose feature.
   # C. The Client API makes two calls to the Service
     ## 1. Get a Department By ID
     ## 2. Gets all the employees who works for that Department